Caramel-Labs/CaramelLabs_Exo/exo-frontend/README.md

     └── README.md

 The above file structure has been deemed the most optimal, maintainable and scalable structure for Exo after multiple iterations of changing between React-centric design patterns.

+## Highlights

+Since the UI design (prototypes) of Exo were more or less "pixel-perfect" (multiples of 4 or 8 pixels nearly everywhere), development time was significantly reduced as styling pages and components with TailwindCSS was easier when following standard widths, heights, font sizes etc.

+add screenshots here!